 He says, “At that point, I had to ask myself what was to come next.
 My passion for my role was less than it had been, and I was becoming increasingly aware of my relative privilege in society.
 I started to wonder what my own contribution back might be and how I would want to be remembered one day.”

 It was around this time that Barry became inspired by a TED talk given by former journalist and broadcaster, Lucy Kellaway.
-Lucy swapped a 30 year career in financial journalism for a career in teaching, and finding the process somewhat tricky, she later co-founded Now Teach – a programme which supports later life career changers who are looking for a route into teaching.
+Lucy swapped a 30-year career in financial journalism for a career in teaching, and finding the process somewhat tricky, she later co-founded Now Teach – a programme that supports later life career changers who are looking for a route into teaching.

 Dealing with challenges

 For Barry, it’s lightbulb moments like these that outweigh the more difficult aspects of the role, and help him continue working towards becoming the most effective classroom teacher that he can be.

 Although he was aware of some of the difficulties that he would encounter along the way – like behavioural issues in the classroom and a heavy workload – he’s also been met with new and unexpected challenges along the way:

 “Within the classroom, even if all goes well, you have to deal with very different levels of prior attainment within your pupils.
 By way of example, out of a class of 22 year nine pupils that I currently teach, 12 of them don’t speak English as their mother tongue at home and two of them are actually new to English altogether.

 “For this reason, you have to be able to adapt and reframe your teaching to work with a wider variety of attainment levels than I expected.
 And that’s before you take into account any speech and language issues and/or any social, emotional, or mental health issues that might come your way.”

 However, Barry says that the structure of the Now Teach programme has been very effective at helping him to balance the theoretical and practical elements of his training so that he can cope better with some of these challenges.